 What Is a Misdemeanor?

 A misdemeanor is a type of criminal charge, usually for minor offenses.
 They are more serious than traffic or moving violations, which do not add to your criminal record.
-Generally speaking, misdemeanors carry less serious sentences than felonies:
+Generally speaking, misdemeanors carry less severe sentences than felonies:

-- Jail time, if any, is shorter and is served in the local or county jail instead of a state prison
+- Jail time, if any, is shorter and is served in the local or county jail instead of a state prison.

-- Fines are lower
+- Fines are lower.

 Unfortunately, DUI is a misdemeanor with particularly tough penalties.
-If convicted you will owe thousands of dollars in fines, have your driver’s license suspended, be ordered into a traffic safety class, and likely spend time in jail.
+If convicted, you will owe thousands of dollars in fines, have your driver’s license suspended, be ordered into a traffic safety class, and likely spend time in jail.

-When Is DUI Treated As a Felony?
+When Is DUI Treated as a Felony?

 In some cases, a DUI is tried as a felony.
 This is mainly when: